 Something that was not so common at the time.

 - In surfing, I saw a lot of videos by Tom Curren.
 Anyone who has started surfing late often asks the question: Does surfing help snowboarding?
-It helps to get more flow in driving, and you look at the terrain a little differently.
-The actual driving is not very similar, but the way you unfold is comparable.
+It helps to get more flow as you ride, and you look at the terrain a little differently.
+The actual riding is not very similar, but the way you unfold is comparable.
 I skate and surf because I like those sports, not to get better at snowboarding, he says.

-Terje's piping rival from the 90s, Todd Richards, also pays tribute to the birthday boy as an inspiring factor in his career:
+Terje's pip rival from the 90s, Todd Richards, also pays tribute to the birthday boy as an inspiring factor in his career:

 - I can safely say that I would not have been the snowboarder I am today without Terje's influence.
 He brought out the best in everyone who had the pleasure of competing against him in the 90s.